Friday, April 14, 2023

 In 1999, he pitched the project to Paramount, and even Justin Timberlake was attached to play Neil Bogart at one point.

 The film’s casting can be questionable because fans remember their idols at the peak of their careers after those diamonds were polished.
-Actress/singer Tayka Paxs has the confidence, innocence, and powerful voice to play Donna Summer, not someone that looks like Donna Summer.
+Actress/singer Tayka Paxs has the confidence, innocence, and powerful voice to play Donna Summer, not someone who looks like Donna Summer.
 The case of George Clinton is similar because rapper Wiz Khalifa is playing the legendary singer and the original performer.
-Other actors were comedians who were able to have the job done.
+Other actors were comedians who were able to get the job done.

 The director states that in his movie, he did not want to have someone impersonate somebody else but to do real acting.
-Following his father’s footsteps, Timothy is always fascinated by discovering new artists.
+Following in his father’s footsteps, Timothy is always fascinated by discovering new artists.

 Jeremy Jordan as Neil Bogard, “Spinning Gold.”
 Photo courtesy of Movie Platform.